AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

           Uninstall Command:
              dotnet new uninstall AElf.ContractTemplates

-If you can see this result, it means that the template installation is successful.
+If you can see this result, it indicates that the template installation was successful.
-These information show the template name, version and other details.
+This information shows the template name, version, and other details.

 Initialize project
 ------------------